plainionist/plainionist.github.io/_posts/2018-01-02-Domain-Driven-Design.md

 without detailed knowledge of the part’s responsibility.
 To avoid unnatural constraints on the domain model development the guiding principle here is: less is more.

-EVOLVING ORDER states that the conceptual large-scale structure should evolve with the appliation following a minimalistic approach.
+EVOLVING ORDER states that the conceptual large-scale structure should evolve with the application following a minimalistic approach.
 This approach could drive the project to completely different type of structure along the way.

 The SYSTEM METAPHOR tries to apply a concrete, known analogy to the system to guide development.